markbrennand/force-framework/source/dependency/README.md

 for examples of programmatic and custom object binding initialisation.

 ### Programmatic Initialisation
-Programmatic initialisation can be performed using the _Dependency.bind_ method.
+Programmatic initialisation can be performed using the _DependencyV1.bind_ method.
 If an application requires a default registry to be setup, the application must call these methods to add the bindings.

 ### Custom Object Initialisation